parterburn/dabble.me/README.md

 ```

 ###Things you may want to rip out

-Filepicker has an option to use Cloudfront to serve up the photos you upload.
-This will make loading your images a bit faster, so I recommend it if you already have AWS setup.
-However, you can skip this if you don't want to mess with all that by simply setting ```FILEPICKER_CDN_HOST=https://www.filepicker.io```.

 If you want to bypass using Mailchimp to collect email addresses, simply don't put a value in for MAILCHIMP_API_KEY.
 I use Mailchimp to email out new features to the users at Dabble.me, so if you're the only one using your app it doesn't make sense to have Mailchimp.